btcsuite/btcwallet/README.md

 single user.
 It acts as both an RPC client to btcd and an RPC server for wallet clients and legacy RPC applications.

-Public and private keys are derived using the heirarchical deterministic format described by [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+Public and private keys are derived using the hierarchical deterministic format described by [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 Unencrypted private keys are not supported and are never written to